Jean Bricmont

 Jean Bricmont (/fr/; born 12 April 1952) is a Belgian theoretical physicist and philosopher of science.
 Professor at the Catholic University of Louvain (UCLouvain), he works on renormalization group and nonlinear differential equations.
 Since 2004, Bricmont is a member of the Division of Sciences of the Royal Academy of Belgium.

-Bricmont claims he is a rationalist.
+Bricmont describes himself as a rationalist.
 He has criticized postmodernist views of science along with Alan Sokal, with whom he wrote Fashionable Nonsense (1997).
 He has also criticized imperialism and defended freedom of expression, adopting a position on the issue similar to that of Noam Chomsky.

 Jean Bricmont was president of the Association française pour l'information scientifique from 2001 to 2006.